kboksa/Portfolio/README.md

 ## Description

 - Using HTML and CSS I build my Profile Page
-- This project to show my skill and contect information to emloyers
+- This project to shows my skills and contect information to emloyers

 ## Usage